GSA/i14y/.github/pull_request_template.md

 - Any additional information or context which may help the reviewer

 ### Checklist
 Please ensure you have addressed all concerns below before marking a PR "ready for review" or before requesting a re-review.
-If you cannot complete an item below, replace the checkbox with the ⚠️ `:warning:` emoji.
+If you cannot complete an item below, replace the checkbox with the ⚠️ `:warning:` emoji and explain why the step was not completed.

 #### Functionality Checks